 The program is intended to foster an appreciation for and proficiency with the research process.
-It will complement other existing programs to foster student research, including Schulich's Summer Research Training Program (SRTP); Schulich Research Opportunities Program (SROP) and student research opportunities in Dentistry.
+It will complement other existing programs to foster student research, including Schulich's Summer Research Training Program (SRTP); Schulich Dentistry Research Opportunity Program (SDROP) and student research opportunities within Experiential Learning.
+Students can expand on a project started through the Research Module of Experiential Learning.
 It is hoped that this program will provide an opportunity for students to learn how research is conducted and will encourage medical students to incorporate research activities into their future career plans.

-Program Scope: SWORP will provide funding for Schulich-Windsor medical undergraduate students to undertake a research project under the supervision of a University of Windsor faculty member.
+SWORP will provide funding for Schulich’s Windsor Campus undergraduate medical education students to undertake a research project under the supervision of a University of Windsor faculty member.
 Projects may be in any area of biomedical, medical, or health-related research including basic, clinical, health services or education research.
 Requests may be for new projects, or for projects which build on prior research activities.
-The project must be located at the University of Windsor, Schulich-Windsor, or at a Distributed Medical Education site.
+The project must be located at the University of Windsor, Windsor Campus or at a Distributed Medical Education site.

 Projects that are primarily public service in nature, while worthwhile, are not eligible for this student research support.
 Funding will also not be provided for projects required for existing courses.

 SWORP Award Details